 Find out more at www.leyf.org.uk

 Bronze Organisational Members

-The University of Worcester offers a course on Early Childhood in Society (Graduate Practitioner) that is underpinned by the philosophy of social pedagogy encouraging students to reflect on their values and work with children and their families in a respectful and empathetic way.
+The University of Worcester offers a course on Early Childhood in Society that is underpinned by the philosophy of social pedagogy and it is now endorsed by SPPA.
+The course seeks to encourage students to reflect on their values and work with children and their families in a more diverse context and in a respectful and empathetic way.

-Find more about the University of Worcester and their Early Childhood programme here.
+Read more about the University of Worcester programme here.